hubklo212/Design-Lab/README.md

 WS2812B - classic addressable LED strip powered with DC5V.
 We used 1m of it (60LEDs/m).
 It came in with the connector soldered to it.

 ## *Software used*:
-Android Studio - application for android
+Android Studio - application for android (the code i wrote is in app/src/main/java/com/hubklo212/sunsetled)

 Visual Studio Code with PlatformIO - ESP8266 application (code in different repository: "ESP8266sunsetLED" (https://github.com/hubklo212/ESP8266sunsetLED))